Axel-Vs/unlimited-machine-translator/README.md

 ## Installation

-To install the Unlimited Machine Translator, run the following command:
+To install the Unlimited Machine Translator, run the following commands

 1. Install from PyPI:
 ```bash